-Now I understand religion as a doctrine to positively enforce community, keeping faith and wonder alive.
-The rituals and practices are reminders; because indoctrination (cause to acquire some fundamental principles) of ideologies depends on constant reinforcement.
+Now I understand religion as a doctrine to positively enforce community, keep the faith and wonder alive.
+The rituals and practices are reminders; because indoctrination of ideologies depends on constant reinforcement.
 In times of adversity, these feel like a crutch, giving a sense of control and a hint of hope.
-I remember making promises to the universe and my future-self when papa was in the hospital.
-I make non-religious, meaningful (to me) promises and rituals because we need to be mindful of what we put in our bodyminds-clothing, food AND ideologies.
+I remember making promises to the universe and my future self when papa was in the hospital.
+I make non-religious, meaningful (to myself) promises and rituals because we need to be mindful of what we put in our body-minds: clothing, food AND ideologies.

 Here are some alternate rituals: